 It is true that eqMac has some limitations, especially compared to the ones like Boom3D for Mac.
 Then again, we are looking at a free, open-source equalizer that’s more than enough for a casual user.
 So, it’s really hard to go wrong with it.

 - Free and open source

 - Clean UI for the free version

 Audio Hijack: Best for professional use

 It also allows you to tweak the frequency of the input audio and also for the output audio from different output devices connected to your Mac.
-It allows you to capture the audio from different applications such as skype, safari, and many others available on your Mac.
+Furthermore, it allows you to capture the audio from different applications such as Skype, Safari, and many others available on your Mac.

 - Allows recording of audio.

 - The paid version is expensive.